tvdboom/ATOM/docs_sources/user_guide/time_series.md

 over time, often corresponding to specific time periods, such as days, weeks, or months, and can significantly influence the observed data.

-Add seasonality to atom using the [`sp`][atomforecaster-sp] parameter.
+Add seasonality to atom using the [`sp`][atomforecaster-sp] parameter or attribute.
 You can add a single value for single seasonality or a sequence of values for multiple seasonalities.
 If you don't know the seasonality a priori, you can use the [`get_seasonal_period`][atomforecaster-get_seasonal_period] method to automatically detect the seasonality, e.g. `#!python atom.sp = atom.get_seasonal_period()` or directly from the constructor `#!python atom = ATOMForecaster(y, sp="infer")`.